 Aboriginal Ambassador and Canadian business leader

 In 2013, we appointed David Sharpe, Law’95 as our Aboriginal Alumni Ambassador.
-A Mohawk and a member of the Mohawks of the Bay of Quinte, located near Deseronto, Ontario, David sits on our Dean’s Council and is the President and Chief Operating Officer of Bridging Finance Inc., a private investment management firm based in Toronto.
+A Mohawk and a member of the Mohawks of the Bay of Quinte, located near Deseronto, Ontario, David chairs our Dean’s Council and is the President and Chief Operating Officer of Bridging Finance Inc., a private investment management firm based in Toronto.
 David is currently the Chairman Emeritus of the Board of Governors of the First Nations University of Canada.
 He is also on the Board of Directors of Native Child and Family Services of Toronto and a Board member of the economic development corporation for Eabametoong (Fort Hope) First Nation, a community located approximately 300 kilometres northeast of Thunder Bay.
 David's support is partly why Queen's Law has been so successful in having a range of Aboriginal leaders and voices visit the faculty.

 Recent Indigenous speakers, visitors and honorees at Queen's Law